EcoHealth Alliance

 EcoHealth Alliance (EHA) was a US-based non-governmental organization with a stated mission of protecting people, animals, and the environment from emerging infectious diseases.
 The nonprofit organization focused on research aimed at preventing pandemics and promoting conservation in hotspot regions worldwide.

 The EcoHealth Alliance focused on diseases caused by deforestation and increased interaction between humans and wildlife.
 The organization researched the emergence of diseases such as Severe Acute Respiratory Syndrome (SARS), Nipah virus, Middle East respiratory syndrome (MERS), Rift Valley fever, the Ebola virus, and COVID-19.

 The EcoHealth Alliance also advised the World Organization for Animal Health (OIE), the International Union for Conservation of Nature (IUCN), the United Nations Food and Agriculture Organization (FAO), and the World Health Organization (WHO) on global wildlife trade, threats of disease, and the environmental damage posed by these.

 Following the outbreak of the COVID-19 pandemic, EcoHealth's ties with the Wuhan Institute of Virology were put into question in relation to investigations into the origin of COVID-19.
 Citing these concerns, the National Institutes of Health (NIH) withdrew funding to the organization in April 2020.
 Significant criticism followed this decision, including a joint letter signed by 77 Nobel laureates and 31 scientific societies.
 The NIH later reinstated funding to the organization as one of 11 institutions partnering in the Centers for Research in Emerging Infectious Diseases (CREID) initiative in August 2020, but all activities funded by the grant remain suspended.

 In 2022, the NIH terminated the EcoHealth Alliance grant, stating that "EcoHealth Alliance had not been able to hand over lab notebooks and other records from its Wuhan partner that relate to controversial experiments involving modified bat viruses, despite multiple requests."
 In 2023, an audit by the Office of Inspector General of the United States Department of Health and Human Services found that "NIH did not effectively monitor or take timely action to address" compliance problems with the EcoHealth Alliance.
 In December 2023, the EcoHealth Alliance denied allegations that it double-billed the NIH and United States Agency for International Development for research in China.
 In May 2024, the United States Department of Health and Human Services banned all federal funding for the EcoHealth Alliance.
-As of April 2025, EcoHealth Alliance has ceased operations in favour of another non-profit initiative, also led by Daszak.
+As of April 2026,EcoHealth Alliance has ceased operations.